 Troop F History

-In 1943, the monthly salary for a trooper at this time was $125.00.
+In 1943, the monthly salary for a Trooper at this time was $125.00.
 The total number of automobiles at Troop F was twelve and two motorcycles.
 Troop F employed eighteen men at this time.
 On February 1, 1945, Jackson and Lincoln Parishes were transferred from Troop G to Troop F. These parishes were closer to the Troop F headquarters in Monroe, making radio communications available to the troopers patrolling these parishes.

 Captain Ensminger was Troop F commander until 1951, when Captain Roy Byrd became commander.
-Captain Byrd was troop commander until 1954.
+Captain Byrd was Troop commander until 1954.
 In October of 1954, Captain M.E.
-Kidd became troop commander.
+Kidd became Troop commander.
 Captain Kidd held the position as commander for the next seventeen years.
 On March 7, 1956 Trooper Johnny Mitchell was attempting to stop a speeder near the Arkansas line.
 After a pursuit into Arkansas, shots were exchanged between the violator and Trooper Mitchell.
 Trooper Mitchell was struck and later lost a kidney.
 Trooper Mitchell was able to return fire and wounded the gunman.
 Trooper Mitchell went on to become police chief of West Monroe, a position from which he is retired.

 In 1960, Troop F moved its headquarters from US 80 to Selman Field.
 At this time the new troop was the most modern in the state.
 It was heated by the latest method, butane.
 Troop O was created in 1968 and based in the city hall at Delhi, Louisiana.
 Troop O was very short lived, lasting a mere 13 months.
 The original idea of creating Troop O was to provide more effective coverage for Franklin, Richland, Tensas, Madison, East and West Carroll Parishes.